ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

 Assumptions and Limitations
 +++++++++++++++++++++++++++

-This model will assume the existence of a "recovered" cause model state in an attempt to be consistent with the GBD assumption that no morbidity due to TBL cancer does not occur more than ten years past incidence of the *clinical* phase of TBL cancer.
+This model will assume the existence of a "recovered" cause model state in an attempt to be consistent with the GBD assumption that no morbidity due to TBL cancer occurs more than ten years past incidence of the *clinical* phase of TBL cancer.
 The assumption also asserts that there is no recurrance of TBL cancer.

 .. todo::